kearseya/RNAseq_ML/README.md

 https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE54460&format=file&file=GSE54460%5FFPKM%2Dgenes%2DTopHat2%2D106samples%2D12%2D4%2D13%2Etxt%2Egz

+A large number of Gleason score 7s (80/105 -> 10/35) have been temp removed as they were causing bias.

 ## Next step is to use the sklearn pipeline functions and hyperparameter finding

 Manual methods script for initial investigation of a few methods, sklearn submodule pipeline has wider functionality.
 Hyperparameters also need to be found to make model more optimal.